retaildevcrews/ngsa-asb/spikes/cluster-add-ons/readme.md

 ### General

 - Add-ons should be able to be installed via various methods: HELM, Kubectl, shell scripts, etc.
-- Add-ons should be able to be deployed to thousands of clusters - baseline 25k
 - Add-on install/upgrade/removal should be performed in an automated fashion
 - Add-ons should be validated after install
-- What add-ons get deployed to what clusters should be able to be defined by the person responsible for the cluster
 - Add-ons should be able to require dependencies to be available before they are installed
+- Add-ons should be able to be deployed at scale (potentially thousands of clusters of clusters)

 ### Add On Management